accessiblecommunity/fixable/site/src/content/exhibits/containers/brown-jars.md

 imageDescription: Two pottery jars
 image: "@/assets/images/exhibits/containers/marshall-minzz-Eu4R4zjcg0M-unsplash.jpg"

-note: reading age set to "upper secondary education"
+note: reading age set to "lower secondary education"
 ---

-These jugs come from the Indian town of Vasai, known for its long history of pottery-making.
-Each jug was once carefully crafted by hand, using local clay and traditional techniques passed down through generations.
-The jugs have a unique texture, with shades of earthy browns and reds, reflecting the natural minerals in the clay.
-While these jugs are now cracked and chipped, they once served as essential tools in daily life, used to carry water or store food.
-Their broken pieces still carry the beauty of their original form and craftsmanship.
+Welcome to the Broken Vasai Pottery Jugs exhibit.

+These jugs come from Vasai in India, a place known for its long tradition of pottery-making.
+Each jug was handmade from clay, with rich, earthy colors like brown and red.
+Even though these jugs are broken now, you can still see their original shape and beauty.
+Some are cracked down the middle, while others have pieces missing, but each one tells the story of the people who used them in their daily lives.

-The process of making these jugs involved a technique called hand-coiling, where thin rolls of clay are stacked and smoothed to form the body of the jug.
-After shaping, the pottery was fired in a kiln, a high-temperature oven that hardens the clay and gives the jugs their strength.
-The firing process, called oxidation, is what gives the pottery its distinctive colors.
-Though time and wear have caused many of these jugs to break apart, some still show the intricate carvings and patterns that were added to their surfaces.
-These decorations are a testament to the artistry and skill of Vasai’s potters.
+The jugs were made using a method called hand-coiling, where long rolls of clay were carefully stacked and shaped into the form of the jug.
+After they were shaped, they were baked in a special oven called a kiln to make the clay hard and strong.
+Some of the broken jugs still have patterns on them, showing that the potters decorated them with great care.
+These decorations often included lines, dots, and other designs that made each jug unique.

-Even though the jugs are broken, they provide a fascinating look into the history of the region and its culture.
-Vasai pottery was often used in both everyday life and special ceremonies, making these jugs important artifacts.
-The fractures and missing pieces tell the story of their long journey through time.
-Each crack and chip is a reminder of how fragile these objects are, yet they remain resilient in helping us connect to the past.
-Their imperfect forms still carry the memory of the people who used them, allowing us to imagine the lives they touched long ago.
+Even though these jugs are broken, they help us learn about life in Vasai long ago.
+The jugs were used to carry water, store food, and in some cases, for special ceremonies.
+The cracks and chips on each jug show that they were used many times before they broke.
+These broken jugs remind us that even everyday objects can tell us a lot about the past and the people who made and used them.